cowprotocol/cowswap/README.md

 ## Integration test

-> Make sure you add the required environment varianbles to your `.env.local` file with:
+> ⚠️ To run the tests.
+Make sure you add the required environment varianbles to your `.env.local` file with:
 >
 > - `INTEGRATION_TEST_PRIVATE_KEY=<your-private-key>`: Private key
 > - `INTEGRATION_TESTS_INFURA_KEY=<your-infura-key>`: Infura key